RyanJarv/ryanjarv.github.io/_posts/2022-03-16-bypassing-wafs-with-alternate-domain-routing.md

 ### Update On CloudFlare Authenticated Origin Pulls

 CloudFlare Authenticated Origin Pulls can operate in a few different ways and not all of them will protect against this attack.
-I haven't thoroughly dug into this yet and don't want to get things slightly wrong, so I'm going to quote [new23d](https://twitter.com/new23d) here.
+I haven't thoroughly dug into this yet and don't want to get things slightly wrong, so I'm going to quote [Dhruv Ahuja](https://twitter.com/new23d) here.

 > CF for example has "authenticated origin pulls" (as you have pointed out.)
 But within it there are three levels:
 >